enetheru/godot-flatbuffers-project/README.md

 Serialise to, and from, flatbuffer objects.

-This is a work in progress, and I would appreciate any and all feedback relating to it. if there are any requests please drop them in an issue and I'll look into it.
+This is a work in progress, and I would appreciate any and all feedback relating to it.

+**If there are any requests please drop them in an issue and I'll look into it.**

 The project consists of three main areas:

-1. The modifications to the flatc compiler which generates gdscript [here](https://github.com/enetheru/flatbuffers)
+1. The modifications to the flatc compiler which generates gdscript
    * `flatc --gdscript <schema.fbs>`
+   * [enetheru/flatbuffers](https://github.com/enetheru/flatbuffers) is acquired automatically during CMake configuration.
 1. The gdextension binary plugin - This Github Project
-  * FlatbufferBuilder Object
+   * `FlatbufferBuilder` Godot Object Class
-  * Flatbuffer Object
+   * `Flatbuffer` Godot Object Class
 1. The Godot editor addon - `project/addons/gdflatbuffers`
    * Syntax Highlighting of flatbuffer schema files `*.fbs`
    * Context menu's for calling flatc to generate gdscript from flatbuffer schema

 ### Installation
 Due to the work in progress nature, there are no release binaries yet.

 I've tried to make compilation as straight forward as possible, dependencies are pulled using CMake's FetchContent.

+After CMake configure completes, you will need to build two targets: `flatc` and `gdflatbuffers`

+Then copy or link the `project/addons/gdflatbuffers` folder into your `project/addons` folder

-I do know that at least on windows flatbuffers likes mingw, if you run into trouble please hit me up in issues, or in godot discord gdextension/c++ channels.
+I do know that at least on windows `flatc` builds using mingw, if you run into trouble please hit me up in issues, or in godot discord gdextension/c++ channels linked at the bottom of this document.

 ### Basic Usage